ivanp1994/telompy/README.md

 `-cf`/`--contig_xmap_format` - an `XMAP` file of queried molecules against a *de novo* assembly of queried molecules

 `-qc`/`--contig_query_format` - a `CMAP` file of molecules that serves as a query, and first step of assembly

-## Installation and usage

-The only thing required is pandas, as outlined in `requirements.txt`.
-Additionally, a singularity/apptainer definition file is given in `telompy.def`.

-It can be used as a Python API (the main function being `calculate_telomere_lengths`) which takes all the parameters the CLI tool takes, and it can be used from the CLI.

 # Theory of operation